How to Start a Business in Ohio:

 How much does it cost to register a business in Ohio?

 It costs $99.00 to register a business in Ohio.

 What permits do I need when starting a business in Ohio?

 There are a few licenses required by certain businesses, so you will need to research your industry's requirements.

 Is Ohio a good place to start a business?

 Ohio has a fully-automated registration process making it easy to register a business in Ohio.

-How do I start my own business with no money in Ohio?
+How do I start a business in Ohio with no money?

 - Ask friends and family for a loan.

 How do I get a vendor's license in Ohio?